apitoolkit/apitoolkit-landing/content/_index.md

 ##### Alerting and incident management
 ## ALERT THE RIGHT PERSON AT THE RIGHT TIME

-When something goes wrong, notify the right person at the right time over slack, pagerduty, opsgenie or anyother platform via our zapier integrations.
+When something goes wrong, notify the right person at the right time over slack, pagerduty, opsgenie or any other platform via our zapier integrations.

 <a class="text-blue-900" href="">Learn about our incident management integrations.</a>